mvoidex/hsdev/README.md

 ## Stack support

-In order to support stack projects correctly, `hsdev` and `stack` executables must be build with same compiler.
-Then `hsdev` will be able to `stack build --only-dependencies` and `stack build --only-configure` stack projects in order to get corresponding package-db.
+In order to support stack projects correctly, `hsdev` and `stack` executables must be build with same compiler, then `hsdev` will be able to `stack build --only-dependencies` and `stack build --only-configure` stack projects in order to get corresponding package-db.
 `hsdev` first searchs for `stack` near itself, so you can just place it in same path.

 ### Commands